cbushdor/-MyDefaultValues4Vim/README.md

 # How to add *a new feature*

 We enhanced the script.
 For now, it is strictly recommended that you create a file that contains the script.
 Don't mix with this file anymore (s.a i.e ~/.vimrc).
-Here we created  *DeleteTrailingWS_txt* file name (*_txt is the *file name format* where * is the pluggin name followed by extension *_txt*).
+Now we created a new pluggin that Delete Trailing White Space in a file.
+Here is the file name that contains our script:  *DeleteTrailingWS_txt*.
+That file name respect the following format s.a * *_txt*.
+The * represents the pluggin name followed by extension *_txt*.
 Now here is its content:

 ```
 function!
 DeleteTrailingWS()